sidalit/inference-snaps/docs/how-to/configure-openwebui.md

 Open settings in Open WebUI, select `Connections`, and click on the **+** icon to add a new connection.

 In the `URL` field, enter the URL of the endpoint you want to use, then save it.
-The URL can be found using the Inference Snap's `status` command.
+You can find the URL using the Inference Snap's `status` command.
 Refer to {ref}`using OpenAI API <use-openai-api>` for details.

 ## Use the model